9 Tips On How To Make Your First Week In Braces Easier

 #1 – Be Prepared Before Leaving Your Visit With Your New Braces

-Before you leave your orthodontist’s office after getting your braces put on, there are a couple things to make sure happen first:
+Before you leave your orthodontist’s office after getting your braces put on, there are a couple of things to make sure happen first:

 - Be clear on the next steps – Make sure you know what you’re supposed to do until your next appointment and don’t be afraid to ask your orthodontist questions.
 This includes being clear on things like using elastics (if they’re part of your treatments), specific dental hygiene recommendations, etc.

 - Check the ends of the wires – Use your finger or tongue to check the ends of the archwires.
 This will ensure that if for some reason they are extending into areas that might poke your cheeks or catch your tongue it can be addressed before you leave.

 - Have enough supplies – Don’t leave the office without plenty of dental wax, elastic bands, cleaning tools, etc. that you’ll need before your next appointment.